rbranco01/micropollutant_biodegradation_DOC/README.md

 For this study, primers targeting *tfdA* gene were designed.
 The qPCR primer design output files are also included in this repository (in qPCR_primer_design_output/).

-This analysis was published as [**Branco et al. (2024)**](https://doi.org/10.1016/j.scitotenv.2023.165233) in Chemosphere, titled *Influence of redox condition and inoculum on micropollutant biodegradation by soil and activated sludge communities*.
+This analysis was published as [**Branco et al. (2024)**](https://doi.org/10.1016/j.chemosphere.2023.140644) in Chemosphere, titled *Effect of dissolved organic carbon on micropollutant biodegradation by aquifer and soil microbial communities*.

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.